Plavit/HackujStat2019-SchoolCyberSec/README.md

 ## How to deploy and use the demo

-Download this example map [or clone the repo](https://github.com/Plavit/HackujStat2019-SchoolCyberSec):
+Download this source code [or clone the repo](https://github.com/Plavit/HackujStat2019-SchoolCyberSec):

 Once you have downloaded the example install the dependencies and run the app.